A crucial developmental milestone that often gets overlooked…

 2. Growing Negotiating Skills

-Sharing naturally leads to negotiation at this stage of play development.
+Sharing naturally leads to negotiation at this stage of social interaction and play development.

 3. Improved Problem Solving